knative/docs/docs/install/Knative-with-AKS.md

    prevent modifications to Eventing Source resources, those changes will not be completed until the upgrade process finishes.

-1. Run the `kubectl apply` command once with the `-l knative.dev/crd-install=true` flag to install the CRDs first.
-(This prevents race conditions, which cause intermittent install errors.)
+1. To install Knative, first install the CRDs by running the `kubectl apply` command once with the `-l knative.dev/crd-install=true` flag.
+This prevents race conditions during the install, which cause intermittent errors:

    ```bash
    kubectl apply --selector knative.dev/crd-install=true \